awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-known-issues.md

 ## Amazon API Gateway important notes for REST APIs<a name="api-gateway-known-issues-rest-apis"></a>
 + The plain text pipe character \(`|`\) is not supported for any request URL query string and must be URL\-encoded\.
 + The semicolon character \(`;`\) is not supported for any request URL query string and results in the data being split\.
+In general, REST APIs decode URL\-encoded request parameters before passing them to backend integrations\.
 + When using the API Gateway console to test an API, you may get an "unknown endpoint errors" response if a self\-signed certificate is presented to the backend, the intermediate certificate is missing from the certificate chain, or any other unrecognizable certificate\-related exceptions thrown by the backend\.
-+ For an API [https://docs.aws.amazon.com/apigateway/api-reference/resource/resource/](https://docs.aws.amazon.com/apigateway/api-reference/resource/resource/) or [https://docs.aws.amazon.com/apigateway/api-reference/resource/method/](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/) entity with a private integration, you should delete it after removing any hard\-coded reference of a [https://docs.aws.amazon.com/apigateway/api-reference/resource/vpc-link/](https://docs.aws.amazon.com/apigateway/api-reference/resource/vpc-link/)\.
++ For an API [https://docs.aws.amazon.com/apigateway/latest/api/API_Resource.html](https://docs.aws.amazon.com/apigateway/latest/api/API_Resource.html) or [https://docs.aws.amazon.com/apigateway/latest/api/API_Method.html](https://docs.aws.amazon.com/apigateway/latest/api/API_Method.html) entity with a private integration, you should delete it after removing any hard\-coded reference of a [https://docs.aws.amazon.com/apigateway/latest/api/API_VpcLink.html](https://docs.aws.amazon.com/apigateway/latest/api/API_VpcLink.html)\.
 Otherwise, you have a dangling integration and receive an error stating that the VPC link is still in use even when the `Resource` or `Method` entity is deleted\.
 This behavior does not apply when the private integration references `VpcLink` through a stage variable\.
 + The following backends may not support SSL client authentication in a way that's compatible with API Gateway:
   + [NGINX](https://nginx.org/en/)
   +  [Heroku](https://www.heroku.com/)
 + API Gateway supports most of the [OpenAPI 2\.0 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and the [OpenAPI 3\.0 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md), with the following exceptions:
-  + Path segments can only contain alphanumeric characters, hyphens, periods, commas, colons, and curly braces\.
+  + Path segments can only contain alphanumeric characters, underscores, hyphens, periods, commas, colons, and curly braces\.
 Path parameters must be separate path segments\.
 For example, "resource/\{path\_parameter\_name\}" is valid; "resource\{path\_parameter\_name\}" is not\.
   + Model names can only contain alphanumeric characters\.
   + For input parameters, only the following attributes are supported: `name`, `in`, `required`, `type`, `description`\.
 Other attributes are ignored\.
   + The `securitySchemes` type, if used, must be `apiKey`\.
 However, OAuth 2 and HTTP Basic authentication are supported via [Lambda authorizers](apigateway-use-lambda-authorizer.md); the OpenAPI configuration is achieved via [vendor extensions](api-gateway-swagger-extensions-authorizer.md)\.